 Dr. Yeargan takes a simple and natural approach to the treatment of rotator cuff tears.
 Your treatment plan may include:

-If these measures fail to improve your rotator cuff tear, Dr. Yeargan may suggest regenerative medicine with stem cell therapy or platelet-rich plasma (PRP) therapy.
+If these measures fail to improve your rotator cuff tear, Dr. Yeargan may suggest regenerative medicine with signal cell treatments or platelet-rich plasma (PRP) therapy.
 These injections may assist in healing the tear and prevent your need for more invasive procedures, such as surgery.

 For management of your rotator cuff tear, contact The Regenerative Medicine Clinic by phone or online today.